guguji666666/GJS-Sentinel-Tips/logic apps/get query from analytics rule.md

 | **Playbook Operator**      | List, view, and manually run Sentinel playbooks.                                                     |
 | **Automation Contributor** | Allows Sentinel to attach playbooks to automation rules (not intended for user accounts).            |

+---

+## 🚀 Start Building the Logic App Workflow

+With the prerequisites complete, you're ready to start building the Logic App that retrieves analytics rule queries from Microsoft Sentinel incidents.
 ## 🔁 Step 1: Trigger — Microsoft Sentinel Incident

 Use the **Microsoft Sentinel incident trigger** as the first step in your Logic App.